No Sunday is Complete Without Brunch in Rock Hill

 Established in 2012, the Yolk has had some ups and downs with a fire at their first location, they’ve made themselves at home at 1912 Mt.
 Gallant Road.
 A very uplifting note discovered on their website: “Chef Greg also sits on the Board of The Catawba Farm and Food Coalition – a non-profit organization working to create a lasting, secure, and sustainable food system in Chester, Fairfield, Lancaster, Union, York Counties, and the Catawba Indian Nation.”
 If that doesn’t say ‘community’ I don’t know what does.

 Claim to Fame: Chicken and waffles (and the atmosphere)

-Ah, home to history, this little diner is the gem of Old Town.
-Recently, Five & Dine added chicken and waffles to their brunch menu and this is one southern meal that’ll make you slap your grandma!
-(Sorry MawMaw!)
+Home to history, this little diner is the gem of Old Town.
+Five & Dine has chicken and waffles on their brunch menu and is probably the best Southern staple to any brunch outing.

 The Five & Dine, formerly McRory’s, is beautifully kept in vintage style from the typeface on the outside window to the original Friendship 9 counter, complete with plaques of their names on the bar stools.

 Found at 2215 India Hook Rd, Rock Hill, SC 29732, this restaurant is most talked about for their freshly squeezed orange juice.
 However, the food is delicious, and portions are balanced just right.
 The stuffed french toast is a major hit and their syrup is laced with a hint of honey.